secsecsec/popcorn/README.md

 $ sudo make menuconfig
 ~~~~
 Load 'ben_config' file, save '.config' file and Exit.
-> 1. select 'Load an Alternate Configuration File',
-> and enter the name of the configuration file, 'ben_config'.
+> eg) select 'Load an Alternate Configuration File', and enter the name of the configuration file, 'ben_config'.
-> 2. select 'Save an Alternate Configuration File',
-> and enter the name of the configuration file, '.config'.
+> select 'Save an Alternate Configuration File', and enter the name of the configuration file, '.config'.

 ~~~~
 $ sudo make
 $ sudo make modules
 $ sudo make modules_install
 $ sudo make install
 ~~~~

 > cf) If you want to make faster, then use '-j2' option.(eg. sudo make -j2)

 ### 1.2 Install kexec